rolex20/ace-combat-7-stats-viewer/README.md

 ### How to Use

-As this is a self-contained application, there is no installation required.
+As this is a self-contained application, there is no installation required, just [here:](https://rolex20.github.io/ace-combat-7-stats-viewer/AC7-Stats.html)

+#### Code

 1.  **Download:** Click the `Code` button on this GitHub page and select `Download ZIP`.
 Unzip the file on your computer.
 2.  **Open:** Simply double-click the `index.html` file (or whatever you have named the HTML file) to open it in any modern web browser like Chrome, Firefox, or Edge.